Misty Blowers: Career

 Blowers began to work for the Air Force Research Laboratory.
 She managed Cyber Operations and looked after over $175 million government contracts.
 Blowers has several patents for detection and tracking.
 She designed and developed a machine learning-based approach to monitor complex systems in real time and provide actionable alerts.
 In 2014 she was named "Technologist of the Year" by the Technical Association of Central New York, and is the only woman ever to win the prize.

-She, along with a group of high school children, wrote the book Evolution of Cyber Operations and Technologies to 2035 in 2015.
+She and a group of government/military leadership and the US Defense Industrial Base wrote the book Evolution of Cyber Operations and Technologies to 2035 in 2015.
 She founded Datalytica LLC in 2015.
 Blowers is involved with the development of programs for the US Department of Defense.
 She is an adjunct professor in Blockchain Technologies at George Mason University.
 Blowers was corporate director of strategic development at Peraton and performs similar work several other companies.

 She was awarded the 2018 Early Achievement Award from SPIE.
 She was appointed to a NATO task force on Mission Assurance of Autonomous Unmanned Systems.